erroronline1/caro/readme.md

 [Content](#content)

 ## CSV processor
-The CSV Processor is implemented within the CSV filter module as well as importing products via pricelist and marking them as trading good.
+The CSV Processor is implemented within the CSV filter module as well as importing products via e.g pricelist and marking them as trading good, special attention and having an expiry date.
 It is a versatile tool but needs an understanding of [JavaScript object notation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), [regular expression pattern matching](https://regex101.com/) and [PHP-DateTime formats](https://www.php.net/manual/en/datetime.format.php).

 Filters and modifications are processed in order of appearance.
 Modifications take place with the filtered list only for performance reasons.
 Compare lists can be filtered and manipulated likewise.
 Due to recursive implementation the origin list can be used as a filter by itself.